rschrenk/otp_client/README.md

 `npm start`

+Building a new version as Windows executable or Debian package, use

+`npm run make`

+Maybe you need to install `flatpak-builder` so that the flatpak-file can be built.
+For building the Windows executable on a linux machine, mono and wine must be installed.

 ## version history

+### 1.0.7
+- transparent background for icon
+- close to systray

+### 1.0.6
+- hide electron window menu

+### 1.0.5

+- improvements with individual counters based on the accounts period.
+- copy current otp code to clipboard
+- full offline capability: if there is no internet, uses the last known accounts
+- added builders for flatpak, macos, windows, zip, although macos, windows and zip do not yet work.
+- ship packages to dist-folder

 ### 1.0.4

-using electron to build deb package for linux
+- using electron to build deb package for linux

 ### 1.0.3

-as standalone HTML5 web app
+- as standalone HTML5 web app

 ### 1.0.1 - 1.0.2

-improved ui with bootstrap.
+- improved ui with bootstrap.

 ### 1.0.0

-Basic client that allows login with username / password and setting the password of the OTP-Manager.
+- Basic client that allows login with username / password and setting the password of the OTP-Manager.
-Credentials are stored in the localStorage-Object.
+- Credentials are stored in the localStorage-Object.

-Client is capable of loading existing configurations from Nextcloud and generate the OTP-codes.
+- Client is capable of loading existing configurations from Nextcloud and generate the OTP-codes.